You are not here

-Simply vist any Singtel shop to purchase this solution.
+Simply visit any Singtel shop to purchase this solution.
 WiFi Mesh is a plug-and-play solution for the home with devices that are pre-paired so no installation or wiring is required.
-A pair of WiFi mesh units cost $10 per month on a 24-month contract.
-Customers living in bigger homes can consider an additional unit at $5 per month on a 24-month contract.
+A pair of WiFi mesh units cost from $15.14 per month on a 24-month contract.
+Customers living in bigger homes can consider an additional unit from $10.09 per month on a 24-month contract.

 For landed properties, site survey is recommended to ensure proper installation.

 Option 2: Access Point to effectively extend your WiFi coverage

 Access Point is an additional wireless router that acts as a WiFi extender or repeater by boosting and rebroadcasting the WiFi signal to further locations.
 Position the access point at a strategic location with an optimised setting and you can expect to extend the WiFi coverage beyond structures such as corners, bomb shelters or zig-zag pathways.
 Access Point rebroadcasts the same WiFi network ID so you won’t need to switch to another WiFi network as you move within the extended WiFi range.

 How do I get an Access Point?The solution costs from an additional $5.05 (WiFi 5) or $10.09 (WiFi 6) per month on a 24-month contract.
 Our installers can help you install and configure the new wireless router.
 You will need to install additional wiring using surface trunking for the access point, unless your home has existing structured cabling and data points in the correct locations.